lytics/dfa/README.md

 ### Stateful Computations

-The functions give when defining the transitions must have one of two types:
+The functions given when defining the transitions must have one of two types:

  * `func()`